4.24.23 Operational Procedures and Responsibilities for Form 637 Excise Tax Registrations and Secure Airport Terminals (SATs)

 The minimum steps required to conduct a financial analysis are:

-2. What is the applicant's or registrant’s available cash position for the last 12 months?
+2. Determine the applicant's or registrant’s available cash position for the last 12 months.

-3. What is the profit margin on the sale of the taxable product before consideration of the excise tax?
+• On the sale of the taxable product before consideration of the excise tax.

-5. From the sale of taxable products, how much money will be left to pay the tax, if the expenses in (4) are paid first?
+5. Determine how much money will be left to pay the excise tax from the sale of the taxable products, if the expenses in (4) are paid first.

-If a financial analysis reveals poor financial status of a fuel applicant or registrant, then the excise examiner should consider securing a bond to satisfy the adequate financial resources part of the adequate security test, if applicable.
-For all other applicants or registrants, the excise examiner should consult with the Group Manager to determine whether examination of Form 720 (or claim) and/or denial or revocation should be recommended.
+If a financial analysis reveals poor financial status of a fuel applicant or registrant, then the examiner should consider securing a bond to satisfy the adequate financial resources part of the adequate security test, if applicable.
+For all other applicants or registrants, the examiner should consult with the group manager to determine whether examination of Form 720 (or claim) and/or denial or revocation should be recommended.

-The excise examiner may conduct one or more of the following analysis to determine the financial condition of an applicant or registrant.
-Other methods may be used and work papers must be documented with the analysis performed:
+The examiner may conduct one or more of the following analyses to determine the financial condition of an applicant or registrant.
+Other methods may be used and workpapers must be documented with the analysis performed:

 • Quick Ratio (Current Assets-Inventory/Current Liabilities) - This calculates and measures the ability of the applicant or registrant to pay current liabilities and debts.
 If the quick ratio of applicant or registrant is 1.0 or greater, then it indicates that applicant or registrant should be able to meet its short-term liabilities.
 This check is more advantageous when reviewing applicants or registrants where the inventory might be hard to liquidate.

-• Current Ratio (Current Assets/Current Liabilities) - If the excise examiner determines that inventory should be easy to liquidate, then the current ratio should be considered.
+• Current Ratio (Current Assets/Current Liabilities) - If the examiner determines that inventory should be easy to liquidate, then the current ratio should be considered.
 Fuel is normally a very liquid asset.
-The excise examiner may review listings of current ratios for several industries in a book published by Robert Morris & Associates (RMA Annual Statement Studies).
-If the current ratio drops below 1:1, then the excise examiner should discuss bonding or monitoring options with the Group Manager.
+The examiner may review listings of current ratios for several industries in a book published by Robert Morris & Associates (RMA Annual Statement Studies).
+If the current ratio drops below 1:1, then the examiner should discuss bonding or monitoring options with the group manager.

 • Retained Earnings - Retained Earnings should be positive.
 The greater the amount of retained earnings, the better the financial solvency of the company.
 Negative retained earnings indicate possible financial problems (i.e., the company may be using loans or shareholder equity to operate).
 If the company is new or does not maintain a balance sheet (Example: Schedule C operation), then the company will not have retained earnings.
 If there are no retained earnings, then other tests should be considered.